 A golden eagle tries to snatch a baby in Montreal!
 What if he got away with it!?

 Origins: Tales of eagles making off with all sorts of small domestic animals (everything from dogs to human toddlers) have long been common in urban legendry, and a video posted to YouTube in December 2012 fed on such stories, seemingly showing a child being snatched up by a golden eagle in a Montreal park.
 (The bird appears to lift the child several feet off the ground before dropping it and flying off.)

 However, the video was a hoax, created by students at Montreal's National Animation and Design Center (Centre NAD).
-That facility posted a notice stating:
+After the video went viral, that facility posted a notice about it which stated:

 Centre NAD reassures Montrealers: no danger of being snatched by a royal eagle

 The "Golden Eagle Snatches Kid" video, uploaded to YouTube on the evening of December 18, was made by Normand Archambault, Loïc Mireault and Félix Marquis-Poulin, students at Centre NAD, in the production simulation workshop class of the Bachelors degree in 3D Animation and Digital Design.

 The video shows a royal eagle snatching a young kid while he plays under the watch of his dad.
 The eagle then drops the kid a few feet away.
 Both the eagle and the kid were created in 3D animation and integrated into the film afterwards.